 As a teenager, he began spending hours in online AOL chat rooms in order to meet up with older men for sex.
 Next, Van Ness started college at the University of Arizona in Tucson, AZ, where he began experimenting with cocaine.
-Because he limited money to spend on the drug, he turned to prostituting himself to earn cash.
+Because he had limited money to spend on the drug, he turned to prostituting himself to earn cash.

-After having a “john” pull out a gun on him, JVN escaped through a window, ran down the street to the safety of his friend who was waiting for him in a parked car.
+After having a “John” pull out a gun on him, JVN escaped through a window, ran down the street to the safety of his friend who was waiting for him in a parked car.
 With a flood of tears, called his mom to get help.
 Soon after, he flunked out of college.